 What Food Should I Eat on a Hike?

 Oh the fun part, SNACKS!
 If you know me, you know I love snacks.
 The great thing about hiking is your body is burning tons of fuel, especially on a tough hike, so snack away.
 Many people opt to buy fancy, endurance-specific snacks such as Honey Stinger, Cliff Bars, and the like.
 Although they are tasty treats, you don’t need that to go hiking.
 Any snack high in sugar, salt and carbs will serve you well.
-When you’re hiking, throw those healthy-eating elves off of your shoulder, and opt for food that is going to give you the energy to make it happen.
+My favorite hiking tip is to throw those healthy-eating elves off of your shoulder and opt for food that is going to give you the energy to make it happen.
 You’re burning roughly 440 calories per hour on an intermediate hike, so treat yourself!

 The Best Gear for Hiking

 When you’re starting out, you really don’t need much.
 Most of these things you probably have on hand.
-Here’s what to bring on a day hike:
+Here’s what to bring on a day hike for beginners: